jupyterlab/extension-examples/README.md

 npm run build
 ```

 to rebuild the application.
-A refresh of the JupyterLab website should now show:
+After a browser refresh, the JupyterLab website
+should now show:

 ![New Menu](images/new_menu.png)

+[ps:

-[the `tsconfig.json` file might have to be updated to:
+for the build to run, the `tsconfig.json` file might have to be updated to:
 ```
 {
   "compilerOptions": {